mixxxdj/manual/source/chapters/configuration.rst

   In this section you can select the equalizers and quick effects that are used with the decks.

-* **Equalizer Plugin**: Here you can select the effect that is used as mixing EQ in each deck.
+* **Equalizer Plugin**: Here you can select the effect that is used as the mixing EQ in each deck.
 By default only built-in equalizers are displayed.
 If you uncheck "Only allow EQ knobs to control EQ specific effects" you can select any other effect.